 - Prevention of House Depressurization.
 Some exhaust fans and combustion units (such as wood stoves and fireplaces) can decrease your house’s air pressure by applying air and/or exhausting it to the outside.
 The lower the air pressure in your home, related to that in the soil, the more radon-laden air can be moved inside from the underlying soil.

 - House Pressurization.
 Controls that part of the house, which is connected with the soil at a pressure greater than that of the air in the soil.
 This limits soil gas, including radon, from entering the home.
 The most typical application of this method is to blow upstairs air into the basement.

 How to Test Your Home for Radon?

-1) Buy a radon testing kit.
+1) buy a radon testing kit.
 You don’t need professional devices.
 You can take a low-cost DIY (Do It Yourself) radon test kit.
 Whatever radon test kit you buy, make sure it matches the EPA specifications.

-3) Radon test kit should be stored in the lowest level of your home.
+3) Radon test kit should be stored at the lowest level of your home.
 That could be a basement or the first floor.
 Pick a room that you use daily, such as the living room or bedroom.